telemark-arkiv/tfk-saksbehandling-queue-pull/README.md

 # tfk-saksbehandling-queue-pull
 Pulls next job from the saksbehandling queue and saves it as a .json-file in a directory of your choice.

+It will save a copy of the file as well.

 Sends statusupdate to the systemlog,

 ## Installation